 Sometimes, video games can be a life-saver.
-Well, that’s pretty much what PlayStation communicated to their audience – promoting their #PlayAtHome campaign to support the global quarantine measures back in April.
+Well, that’s pretty much what PlayStation communicated to their audience – promoting their #PlayAtHome campaign to support the global shutdown measures back in March 2020.

-The campaign was simple – You stay at home, you play 2 games for free!
+The campaign was simple – You stay at home, you play two games for free!

 How did it pan out?